Antonino Rocca

 Antonino Biasetton (13 April 1921 – 15 March 1977) was an Italian-Argentine professional wrestler, better known by his ring name Antonino Rocca.
-He innovated the "high-flying" style of wrestling in the United States, and was best known for his work with Capitol Wrestling Corporation (CWC), later known as the World Wide Wrestling Federation (WWF), both as a singles wrestler and in a tag team with Miguel Pérez.
+He innovated the "high-flying" style of wrestling in the United States, and was best known for his work with Capitol Wrestling Corporation (CWC), later known as the World Wide Wrestling Federation (WWWF), both as a singles wrestler and in a tag team with Miguel Pérez.

 Rocca proved especially popular with Hispanic and Italian audiences in New York, where he was long based.
 He was a one-time NWA World Tag Team Champion (with Pérez) and the inaugural NWA/WWWF International Heavyweight Champion.
 He was posthumously inducted into the WWE Hall of Fame as a member of the class of 1995 and the Wrestling Observer Newsletter Hall of Fame in 1996.

 Early life

 Biasetton was born in Treviso in the Veneto region of Italy in 1921.
 His family emigrated to Argentina in the mid-1930s when Biasetton was a teenager, and he was later naturalized as an Argentine citizen.
 Living in Rosario, Santa Fe Province, he participated in several sports as a young man, including soccer, swimming, and rugby.
 He attended the National University of Rosario, where he studied electrical engineering and was a member of its rugby team.